 Banks in Spain Are Eager to Get Rid of Foreclosures

 Spanish banks have a huge amount of repossessed real-estate properties on their books.
-According to an estimate made by the Moody's Investors Service these assets are worth about €100 billion, says the Wall Street Journal.
+According to an estimate made by the Moody's Investors Service these assets are worth about €100 billion, writes the Wall Street Journal.

 The financial institutions are eager to offer deals to accelerate foreclosure sales as they prepare for the upcoming balance-sheet review by the European Union regulators later this year.
 Upkeep on those properties is costly, and the Spanish regulation requires them to keep a bigger financial cushion for a foreclosed property than for a mortgage loan.

-Some of the major Spanish banks offer clients up to a 100%-financing to buy a foreclosure, compared with a maximum 80% for a property that isn't owned by the bank, according to a research report published internally by one of the banks and reviewed by The Wall Street Journal.
+Some of the major banks in Spain offer clients up to a 100%-financing to buy a foreclosure, compared with a maximum 80% for a property that isn't owned by the bank, according to a research report published internally by one of the banks and reviewed by The Wall Street Journal.

-Depending on the terms offered by each bank, borrowers can save 0.24-3 percentage points of the interest rate in case the mortgage loan is to be used to finance purchasing of a bank's foreclosure, as stated in the report.
+Depending on the terms offered by a particular bank, borrowers can save 0.24-3 percentage points of the interest rate in case the mortgage loan is to be used to finance purchasing of a bank's foreclosure, as stated in the report.
 The figures are based on mortgage terms offered to "mystery shoppers" who had visited some of the banks' offices.
 The mystery shoppers work for a consulting firm hired by the bank to compile the monthly report.
 That allows the financial institution to monitor its rivals' lending products.